mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 My experience with laboratory science outside the classroom is primarily through the USDA Agricultural Research Service (ARS).
 I worked on-and-off at the Corvallis office as a Biological Science Aide for four years with Dr. Chad Finn's small fruits breeding program.
 A lab notebook had no relevance to most of what I did --- hoeing, building trellis, picking fruit.
-Although I'd occasionally prepare media, work in the hood, or collect data (seed counts, fruit weight, thorn density, and the like), I never had a lab notebook of my own.
+Although I'd occasionally prepare media, work in the hood, count seeds, weigh fruit, or figure thorn density, I never kept a lab notebook of my own.
 Many of my co-workers did, though.
-As I've moved over to the realm of computer science, I've noticed that keeping a scientific notebook is a much deeper part of the laboratory science culture.
+As I've moved over to the realm of computer science, I've noticed that keeping a scientific notebook is not nearly as commonplace as in laboratory sciences.

 Before the USDA --- as a Model UN kid --- I became a connoisseur of obscure government documents.
 If the document is inexplicably titled in all caps, even better.
 (Shout out to the *HELLENIC REPUBLIC MINISTRY FOR THE ENVIRONMENT, PHYSICAL PLANNING AND PUBLIC WORKS 4th NATIONAL COMMUNICATION TO THE UNITED NATIONS FRAMEWORK CONVENTION ON CLIMATE CHANGE*.)
-In that spirit, let's get a sense of what laboratory notebooks are used for according to a 2009 slide deck titled *GOOD LABORATORY NOTEBOOK PRACTICES* from the good old USDA ARS.
+In that spirit, let's get a sense of what laboratory notebooks are useful for according to a 2009 slide deck titled *GOOD LABORATORY NOTEBOOK PRACTICES* from the good old USDA ARS.
 I've rearranged some of the material to suit this format.
 That said, what's the first thing we should know?